atsushieno/mugene-ng/README.md

 At this state, you have to run a couple of Gradle tasks to build whatever you'll likely need:

 ```
-./gradlew mugene:generateKotlinCommonGrammarSource build mugene-console:jar packJsNpmPublication
+./gradlew mugene:generateKotlinCommonGrammarSource build mugene-console-jvm:jar packJsNpmPublication
 ```

 This generates some syntax file support code, builds libs and tools, package a single jar for JVM desktop, and generate NPM artifacts that are also used by VSCodium extension (under development).

 ## Using command-line compiler

-Once you are done with `mugene-console;jar` Gradle build task, there will be `mugene-console/build/libs/mugene*.jar` (depends on version name).
+Once you are done with `mugene-console-jvm;jar` Gradle build task, there will be `mugene-console-jvm/build/libs/mugene*.jar` (depends on version name).
 You can then run it to compile mugene MML files like:

 ```
-java -jar mugene-console/build/libs/mugene-console-0.1.0-SNAPSHOT.jar samples/escape.mugene
+java -jar mugene-console/build/libs/mugene-console-jvm-(version)-SNAPSHOT.jar samples/escape.mugene
 ```

 ## Limitations